Proto-globalization: Changes in trade systems

 One of the most significant differences between proto-globalization and archaic globalization was the switch from inter-nation trading of rarities to the trading of commodities.
 During the 12th and 13th centuries it was common to trade items that were foreign and rare to different cultures.
-A popular trade during archaic globalization involved European merchants sailing to areas of India or China in order to purchase luxury items such as porcelain, silk and spices.
-Traders of the pre-modern period also traded drugs and certain foods such as sugar cane and other crops.
+A popular trade during archaic globalization involved European merchants sailing to areas of India or China in order to purchase luxury items such as porcelain, silk, and spices.
+Traders of the pre-modern period also traded drugs and certain foods such as sugarcane and other crops.

 While these items were not rarities as such, the drugs and food traded were valued for the health and function of the human body.
-It was more common during proto-globalization to trade various commodities such as cotton, rice and tobacco.
+It was more common during proto-globalization to trade various commodities such as cotton, rice, and tobacco.

 The shift into proto-globalization trade signified the "emergence of the modern international order" and the development of early capitalist expansion which began in the Atlantic during the 17th century and spread throughout the world by 1830.